Philosophy and Approach

 I call it the Sense of Place and Story Method.

-For everyone, the deeper work is the same: strengthening our relationship with the places we inhabit — and through that, deepening our connection with ourselves and others.
+For everyone, this work helps strengthen our relationship with the places we inhabit—and, through that, deepen our connection with ourselves and one another.

-Whether designing visitor programs, leading community initiatives, or developing creative projects, this work offers tools and practices that shift both how you work and how you think about what you create.
+Whether you are designing visitor programs, leading community initiatives, or developing creative projects, this approach will give you tools and practices that shift both how you work and how you think about what you create.

 Individuals uncover stories rooted in lived connection.